myrontuttle/kizlar-agha/README.md

 - Ubuntu 22.04 or MacOS
 - git clone the repository
 - UV & Python 3.11 (will be installed by the Makefile)
-- Create a ``.env`` file *(take a look at the ``.env.example`` file)*
+- Create a ``.env`` file *(take a look at the ``.env.example`` file or run `make generate-env-local` or `make generate-env-docker`)*

 ### 1.2 ⚙️ Steps for Installation (Users)
 #### App (AI, FastAPI, Streamlit)
 You can run the app in a docker container or locally.
 #### Docker:
 - The `docker-compose.yml` file is used to run the app in a docker container.
-It will install the following services: frontend, backend and ollama.
-Your can comment out ollama if you don't need it.
+It will install the following services: frontend, backend and postgres.
+Your can comment out backend if you don't need it.
-- The `docker-compose.yml` will use the `.env.example.docker` file to configure the environment variables.
+- The `docker-compose.yml` will use the `.env` file to configure the environment variables.
 Per default, it uses ollama docker container.
+Copy `.env.example.docker` to `.env`
 - Run this command : `make docker-compose` then go to [http://localhost:8501](http://localhost:8501)

 #### Local :